jlaire/dlx-cpp/README.md

 Example: Polyominoes
 ====================

-`./build/polyomino` prints all tilings of a 6x10 rectangle with the 12 pentomino pieces.
+`./build/polyomino` prints all solutions to Scott's pentomino problem.

 TODO
 ====

   - ExactCoverProblem: Export in Knuth's format for benchmarking.
   - AlgorithmDLX: Option to estimate the search tree with Monte Carlo.
-  - Other examples: Option to export the exact cover problem into a file for analysis.
+  - All examples: Option to export the exact cover problem into a file for analysis.
 A hacky solution would be an environment variable that enables this within the dlx library itself.
   - CMake